ScanDAO/scandao-docs/using-the-website/staking.md

 Staking allows you to earn SCAN passively via auto-compounding.
 By staking your SCAN with ScanDAO, you receive DAL \(staked SCAN\) in return at a 1:1 ratio.
 After that, your DAL balance will increase automatically on every epoch based on the current APY.

-Check out this video on how to get SCAN and stake it on ScanDAO:

-{% embed url="https://www.youtube.com/watch?v=aXAE1ikVMpM" caption="How to get SCAN and stake it on ScanDAO" %}

 ## How to Buy SCAN

 {% hint style="warning" %}
-There are several venues to purchase SCAN: [Sushiswap](https://app.sushi.com/swap), [Uniswap](https://app.uniswap.org/#/swap), or DEX aggregators such as [matcha](https://matcha.xyz/).
+The best outlet to buy SCAN is [PancakeSwap](https://app.sushi.com/swap).
 Make sure to **check the slippage first** before buying SCAN, as some venue offers worse rate than the others due to low liquidity.
 {% endhint %}

-1. Go to [this Sushiswap swap page](https://app.sushi.com/swap?outputCurrency=0x383518188c0c6d7730d91b2c03a03c837814a899).
-We use Sushiswap as an example here.
+1. Go to [this PancakeSwap swap page](https://app.sushi.com/swap?outputCurrency=0x383518188c0c6d7730d91b2c03a03c837814a899).
+We use PancakeSwap as an example here.
 It is recommended to compare the exchange rate across different DEXes to ensure you are getting the best price.

 2. Make sure the output currency is SCAN.
 You can also copy and paste the [SCAN contract address](../contracts/tokens.md#scan) into the output currency field to ensure you are swapping for the right token.